Technical Environment

 Project Management: Project tracking will be managed, initially, through included GitHub Projects.
 We expect to migrate to Jira as we get more scale.

-Product and Development Documentation – Github Wikis
+Product and Development Documentation - Confluence and this website.

 Rationale for Technical Environment